MicrosoftDocs/windows-uwp.ko-kr/windows-apps-src/launch-resume/how-to-create-and-consume-an-app-service.md

     }

-    await args.Request.SendResponseAsync(returnData); // Return the data to the caller. messageDeferral.Complete(); // Complete the deferral so that the platform knows that we&#39;re done responding to the app service call.
+    await args.Request.SendResponseAsync(returnData); // Return the data to the caller. messageDeferral.Complete(); // Complete the deferral so that the platform knows that we're done responding to the app service call.
 }
 ```